-Medical Housing Requests
+Medical Accommodation Housing Requests

-Students with specific housing needs due to disability or medical necessity can request such by following the Medical Housing Consideration Policy and process.
-The request form, including detailed instructions, is available on our website at www.oswego.edu/reslife/forms.
+Students with specific housing needs due to a medical necessity can request such by following the Medical Housing Consideration Policy and Process.

-Properly submitted requests are reviewed on a regular basis by a team of College staff.
+Properly submitted requests are reviewed on a regular basis by Accessibility Resources.
 Approved requests (such as granting of a "Medical Single Room") are honored on a space available basis.
 Approval is valid for the balance of the current academic year; requests must be re-submitted for each subsequent academic year.